Business Income and Expenses.

 Review valuations of inventory in the lead up to 30 June.

-Those in business with a turnover of less than $10 million can completely write- off any asset under $30,000 that is ﬁrst installed and ready to use before 30 June.
+Those in business with a turnover of less than $500 million can completely write-off any asset under $150,000 that is ﬁrst installed and ready to use before 30 June.

-The ATO is changing the way that you report payroll details.
 From 1 July 2019 all employers, no matter their size, will generally be required to comply with the STP (Single Touch Payroll) reporting obligations.
-Read our Single Touch Payroll summary for more info.
+Micro employers (1–4 employees) who need more time to move to Single Touch Payroll (STP) reporting can ask their registered tax or BAS agent to report on their behalf on a quarterly basis.
+This can continue until 30 June 2021.

 Personal Income, Deductions and Tax Offsets